enzok/CAPEsolo/README.md

 Python GUI to run capemon in standalone VM.
-Provides a subset of CAPE processing and results.
+Provides a subset of CAPE (Configuration And Payload Extraction) processing and results.

 * Create a Windows 10 VM that's suitable for running malware.
   * Use the CAPEv2 guest guide for configuration details.